zuozhenggh/learning-library/workshops/essentials-of-cloud-observability/search/search.md

 In this lab, you will:

-* Become familiar with the Log Search console
+* Become familiar with the Log Search console.
 * Search content from logs created in the preceding Labs.

 ### Prerequisites